 Smith’s mother stepped in to cover childcare during her long hours of studying and coursework.
 When she realized she couldn’t afford her final semester in school, University of Massachusetts Global nominated her for a scholarship through Alaska Credit Union.
 Add to that the flexible program offerings at UMass Global, Smith was able to reach her goal of graduating with a Bachelor of Arts in Social Work.
 As she reminisces on the doubts she faced in pursuit of her degree, Smith urges others to persevere in the face of adversity.

-“Life can make you feel very high at times, and other times it can beat you up,” Smith says.
-“You should never view challenges as disadvantages.
-The weakest moments are what strengthen us as humans.”
+“Life can make you feel very high at times, and other times it can beat you up,” Smith says, explaining:

 With the right resources, Smith believes all challenges can end in success.
 She’s proud of her achievement and what it means for her family.